Rumic World Home Contact Messageboard Updates

 (Sneeze Me, Squeeze Me, Please Me)

-Shampoo feeds Ranma some dim sum with a magical ingredient, so Ranma is forced to hug people on command.
+Shampoo feeds Ranma some nikuman pork buns with a magical kairaishi mushroom ingredient, so Ranma is forced to hug people on command.
 The problem is that Shampoo accidently sets the hugging command to be a sneeze.
+Soon Ranma is hugging strangers around town and getting beaten up.
+Akane, having seen Ranma hugging Shampoo is particularly furious with him, but catches a cold after falling into an open sewer.
 With everyone out of the house except Ranma and Akane, there's going to be a very interesting night between the two.
 Especially since Akane's coming down with a cold.

 Episode Staff: